Jachimo/jachimo.github.io/README.md

-# @Jachimo's Projects

-An incomplete list of projects I've worked on.

-## Software
+# Software

-I'm not the author of all of these projects; in many cases they are customized versions or friendly forks of existing utilities.
+I'm not the author of all of these projects; in some cases they are customized versions or friendly forks of existing utilities.

 * [Aperture Library Extractor](https://github.com/Jachimo/aplib-extractor) - A hacky fork of